apache/netbeans/java/java.lsp.server/vscode/README.md

 Default launch configurations provided by Language Server can modified in `launch.json` file using intellisense for available options.

 ### Run Configurations panel
-Program arguments, VM options, evironment,... can be set in Run Configuration panel, part of Explorer instead of in `launch.json`.
+Program arguments, VM options, evironment variables,... can be set in Run Configuration panel a part of Explorer.
+The panel is sufficient for all typical use-cases Java programmer faces.
+Only advanced, expert scenarios may require touching of `launch.json` (which still takes precedence).

 ![Run Configuration](images/run_config.png)
-This simplifies setting these parameters when debugging the project in VSCode.  `launch.json` settings take precedence over those set in Run Configuration panel.

 ## Supported Refactorings

 Class level refactorings as well as variable refactorings are supported in VSCode via Apache NetBeans extension.
 See following screenshots: